rycolab/website/content/authors/reda/_index.md

 ---
 # Display name
-title: Alex Warstadt
+title: Reda
+secondary:

 # Username (this should match the folder name)
 authors:
-- alexwarstadt
+- reda

 # Is this the primary user of the site?
 superuser: false